-RSA 276-A:4 SEPI.
-No youth shall be employed or permitted to work in any hazardous occupation, except in an apprenticeship, vocational rehabilitation, or training program approved by the commissioner.
+RSA 276-A:4 in any hazardous occupation, except in an apprenticeship, vocational rehabilitation, or training program approved by the commissioner.

 VI.
 No youth 16 or 17 years of age who is duly enrolled in school shall be permitted to work more than 6 consecutive days or more than 30 hours during the school calendar week, which shall be Sunday through Saturday.